Contact government about organic regulation

 Statement of Support

-Australian Organic Limited believes legislation is the best way forward for consistent domestic regulation of the Australian Organic Industry.
-The statement of support gives people in the Organic Industry, whether they are operators, consumers or other stakeholders, the opportunity to show their support for the legislative option without having to prepare a submission for the Regulatory Impact Statement process that commenced in early 2022.
+Australian Organic Limited believes legislation is the best way forward for consistent domestic regulation of the Australian organic industry.
+The Statement of Support gives people in the organic industry, whether they are operators, consumers or other stakeholders, the opportunity to note the value of a suitable regulatory framework.

 View AOL’s Statement of Support here

-PricewaterhouseCoopers Australia (PwC) has developed a survey for operators within the domestic organics market to establish a complete picture of the current market and into the foreseeable future.
-A separate survey was also developed for consumers, to inform the benefits and costs captured as part of an economic analysis of regulatory options proposed for the organics market Both surveys have now closed.
+PricewaterhouseCoopers Australia (PwC) developed a survey for operators within the domestic organics market to establish a complete picture of the current market and its foreseeable future.
+A separate survey was also developed for consumers, to inform the benefits and costs captured as part of an economic analysis of regulatory options proposed for the organics market.
+Both surveys have now closed.
+Results were referred to as part of PwC’s cost benefit analysis, which can be viewed on the Department website here.

 Regulation News and Updates